lucasnantonio/lucasnantonio.github.io/README.md

-Main project development lives in the `src` branch.
+The main project development lives in the `src` branch.
 Public content is deployed to the `master` branch and this is what is served to GHPages.

 Develop: `gatsby develop`